Join the Lab!

 Postdocs

-I will be recruiting a computationally-focused postdoc some time in late 2025 / 2026.
+I am not currently recruiting postdocs for funded work.
 However, I’d be very interested in discussing options for anyone interested in writing a fellowship proposal to work with me.

 Funding